UNC Institute for the Environment takes actions to advance racial equityJuly 3, 2020

 UNC Institute for the Environment Director Mike Piehler shared a statement with faculty, staff, and students outlining the actions the Institute is taking to become a racial learning organization.

 “At IE we know that systemic racism has and does pervade both our society and the fields in which we work,” Piehler said.
-“Becoming a racial learning organization means that as an Institute, we are committed to actively learn about and act to undo barriers to racial equity in our operations and in our scholarship.”
+“Becoming a racial learning organization means that as an Institute, we are committed to actively learning about and acting to undo barriers to racial equity in our operations and in our scholarship.”

 A comprehensive review of every part of the Institute’s operations is underway to identify opportunities and act to increase equity.